ghoshsuman/bioloid-standup/README.md

 # Bioloid Standup

-This project was part of the Simone Vuotto's master thesis, and published in the International Symposium of Laveraging Applicatioons of Formal Methods.
+This work was done as part of the Group Project requirement for EMARO+ by Suman Ghosh and Parag Khanna, building on top on Simone Vuotto's published work.
+Report is available [here](https://github.com/ghoshsuman/bioloid-standup/blob/master/Group_project_report.pdf)
-If you use the code, please acknowledge it by citing:

-    @inproceedings{leofante2016combining,
-        title={Combining static and runtime methods to achieve safe standing-up for humanoid robots}, author={Leofante, Francesco and Vuotto, Simone and {\'A}brah{\'a}m, Erika and Tacchella, Armando and Jansen, Nils}, booktitle={International Symposium on Leveraging Applications of Formal Methods}, pages={496--514},
-        year={2016},
-        organization={Springer}
-    }

 ## Learning